Meet Master of American Watercolor — Thomas Schaller

 Enjoy this exclusive interview with American watercolor master, Thomas Schaller, below to learn more about his paintings, inspirations, process and more.

 How did you become interested in watercolor?

 Growing up in rural Ohio, my only exposure to the wider world in general, and to art in particular, was through books.
-My mother and grandmother had quite a collection of art books, and as a kid, I’d look through them endlessly; becoming lost in the stories, and visions, and imaginations of the artists in those pages.
+My mother and grandmother had quite a collection of art books.
+As a kid, I’d look through them endlessly; becoming lost in the stories, visions and imaginations of the artists in those pages.

 And so it was in this frame of mind that the dreamy, fluid nature of many of the watercolors I saw in those early days became so especially resonant.
 The playful, powerfully imaginative work of John Marin and Charles Burchfield really hit home.
 And the stark clarity and honest emotionality of Edward Hopper’s watercolor paintings stun me even now, many years later.

 Who were the watercolor artists who inspired you?

 Aside from those mentioned above, I remember being shocked at about 10 years of age, by images of a number of watercolor seascapes by Turner.
 I was too young to truly understand, but something in the otherworldly luminosity and emotional turmoil in those inspired works drew me in.

 It was the very lack of detail — the lack of “answers” provided — that compelled me far more than the highly specific or articulated seascapes created by others.
 Turner seems almost to challenge the viewer to solve a puzzle or unravel a mystery in his works.

 The medium of watercolor seemed ideal for this kind of light-infused, atmospheric and emotionally-charged story telling.
 And it still does.